-The Institute of Professional Legal Studies (IPLS) is required by the Tertiary Education Commission (TEC) to register with the New Zealand Qualifications Authority (NZQA) as a Private Training Establishment (PTE).
+IPLS is required by the Tertiary Education Commission (TEC) to register with the New Zealand Qualifications Authority (NZQA) as a Private Training Establishment (PTE).
 In 2021, NZQA gave IPLS a statement of High Confidence in educational performance and High Confidence in organisational capability in self-assessment.
+This evaluation takes place very four years, with the next one scheduled for 2025.